Tutorial

 end

-I want to content of the email in a template file:
+I want the content of the email in a template file:

 <%= if Enum.count(@users) == 0 do %>